 - When indoor plants become stressed due to insufficient light, overheated rooms or improper water, they are more prone to pests.
 Check indoor plants for spider mites, scale, mealybugs, whiteflies, and fungus gnats.
 Be aware of receiving new houseplants as gifts as well; they often harbor pests.

-Tree & Shrub Maintenance
+Tree & Shrub Maintenance In December

 - Gather your own greenery for wreaths, table décor, and mantle pieces.
 Cedar makes a beautiful textured arrangement and adds the traditional holiday fragrance associated with Christmas.
 Winterberry may be available as well as the occasional holly, but trim judiciously as not to damage the plant.